Facing the Jesus question

 This child grows to be an adult.
 He comes from a rather common family.
 It is doubtful that he would have been provided the type of education, that the Apostle Paul was.
 He grows up in another insignificant place called Nazareth.
 When he is grow, he becomes a wandering preacher.
 When he gathers his followers, he selects a bunch of ruffians and social outcasts.
 This ministry must appeared destined to failure.

 Instead of failure, this ministry turned the world upside-down.
 Christianity spread across the globe, carried by these unlikely heroes of the faith.
 We sit 2000 years later, and you would be hard pressed to deny the power of Christianity.

 If we are honest, this is not the story we would write for Jesus.
-If Jesus is the Son of God, then this whole story seems absolutely ridiculous.
+Jesus is the Son of God, but this whole story seems absolutely ridiculous.
 I suppose it is the absurdity of the tale, that makes it so believable to me.
-Honestly, if you were to write the story yourself, then wouldn't write it to be a little more spectacular?
+Honestly, if you were to write the story yourself, then wouldn't you write it to be a little more spectacular?
 It is the Son of God we are talking about.